 - Don’t publish eyewitness media content in your own reporting without considering consent or crediting.
 Heres a great guide below – we suggest printing and saving.

-- Employers will be looking at your SM accounts, we look at them too when considering you for the program.
-If a student already has a professional social media presence it’s quite a huge boost.
+Overview: Employers will be looking at your accounts, just as we look at them when considering you for the program.
+If a student already has a professional social media presence it’s a huge boost.
 You can also show future employers the IMMJ posts and accounts that you have been responsible for, most will be pretty happy if you have some basic knowledge and can demonstrate professionalism.
-Notice how are public facing accounts are different from our private group!
+Notice how all large Chinese media orgs have international social media accounts.

 - TOP TIPS from ASNE’s best practice guidelines for editors creating social news policies